Disclosure: This post may contain affiliate links. Please visit my About page for disclosures, Privacy Policy and more information.

 How to crochet the Moss Stitch

-As I try to do with all my written tutorials, the step by step instructions are written out in complete sentences followed by the abbreviated version like you would see in a crochet pattern.
+Below you’ll find the written tutorials where the step-by-step instructions are written out in complete sentences followed by the abbreviated version like you would see in a crochet pattern.
+All instructions use US terms.

 This is to help those of you still learning to read patterns.
 By seeing the written instructions next to the abbreviations you can start to better understand how to read patterns!